jsmlau/binary-classifier-pytorch/README.md

 # Description:

-The code uses the pertained weights of ResNet18, replaces the last fc layer with output size 1 or 2 for my binary classifier.
+The code uses the pretained weights of ResNet18, replaces the last fc layer with output size 1 or 2 for my binary classifier.
 - If output size of 1 is used, sigmoid function is used on the output to give a value between 0 and 1, it’s then rounded to 0 or 1 for the class labels.
     - BCELoss() is used
 - If output size of 2 is used, the index of the max value in the output tensor is used as the class label